slugovoy/Team-Profile-Generator/README.md

 ![homeworkDemoVideo]()

-When you run `node app.js`, the app uses the `inquirer package` to ask you in the command line a questions about manager's and employee"s information, such as GitHub username and email address, id and etc.
+When you run `node app.js`, the app uses the `inquirer package` to ask you in the command line questions about manager's and employee"s information, such as GitHub username and email address, id and etc.

-Than, application will generate HTML file templates based on your responses to the inquirer prompts.
+Then, the application will generate HTML file templates based on your responses to the inquirer prompts.

-And at the end, `writeFile` is used to generate main HTML file with content according to your answers.
+And at the end, `writeFile` is used to generate the main HTML file with content according to your answers.

 Also, you can run `npm run test` to test this application.